brittlewis12/witness-budgets/witness-budgets.md

 - Debate (adversarial verification of reasoning steps)
 - Recursive reward modeling (verify stepwise, not just endpoints)

-### 3.2 From Oversight to Operational Transparency
+### 3.2 From oversight to operational transparency

 Christiano's framework motivates a broader requirement: **oversight needs two kinds of transparency.**

-**Logical transparency:** Every inference is checkable - each proof step can be formally verified.
+**Logical transparency:** Every inference is checkable — each proof step can be formally verified.
 - Classical proofs: ✓ (Lean/Coq verify them successfully)
 - Constructive proofs: ✓ (also formally verifiable)

-**Operational transparency:** Artifacts are executable and composable - witnesses, algorithms, bounds can be extracted and used.
+**Operational transparency:** Artifacts are executable and composable — witnesses, algorithms, bounds can be extracted and used.
 - Classical proofs (C3-C5): ✗ (usually no extractable content)
 - Constructive proofs (C0-C2): ✓ (witnesses + rates extractable)